Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/cgroup-v2.rst

 	$PERIOD duration.  "max" for $MAX indicates no limit.
 If only one number is written, $MAX is updated.

+  cpu.max.burst
+	A read-write single value file which exists on non-root cgroups.
+The default is "0".

+	The burst in the range [0, $MAX].

   cpu.pressure
-	A read-only nested-key file which exists on non-root cgroups.
+	A read-write nested-keyed file.

 	Shows pressure stall information for CPU.
 See :ref:`Documentation/accounting/psi.rst <psi>` for details.